 Welcome to the Center for Graduate Studies within the College of Communication and the Arts at Seton Hall University!
 We are thrilled that you are joining our Center for Graduate Studies, a vibrant community of theorists, scholars, artists, and practitioners.

 Below is important information for newly admitted students that will help you successfully navigate the enrollment process.
 Should you have questions about enrolling, please contact Dr. Ryan Hudes via email.

 Once an offer of admission to a graduate program is extended, students should begin the enrollment process by completing the following two steps:

 - Complete the online Intent to Enroll form.
-Instructions for submitting the intent to enroll form are contained in the decision letter.
+The link and instructions for submitting the intent to enroll form are contained in the decision email and letter.

 - Submit a one-time, nonrefundable $200 tuition deposit.
 The deposit may be paid by credit card or e-check by visiting the Deposit Payment Resource page.
 Be sure to select the field labeled "Graduate Student Tuition Deposit" and please have available the deposit amount and Seton Hall ID number (both listed in your acceptance letter).